sadhanaavasarala/learning-library/README.md

 - To log issues and view the Lab Guide source, go to the [github oracle](https://github.com/c-rocket/TouchTheCloudDevOpsLab) repository.

-## Touch The Cloud, an AppDev workshop for Trial Accounts
+## Oracle's Touch the Cloud Series: AppDev Starter Kit

 This Oracle Public Cloud workshop will walk you through AppDev services found in your trial account.
 It will also give you a hands on example of leveraging many of these servcies to build out a microservices architecture.
 You will be following DevOps principles of automation and consistancy throughout the workshop.
 No coding or detailed background of Oracle Cloud Services is required.